wittnebelschmitz/habitist/README.md

 # habitist ![habitist](https://github.com/amitness/habitist/workflows/habitist/badge.svg)
 An automation to enable habit tracking in todoist.

-It integrates Seinfield's "[Don't Break the Chain](https://lifehacker.com/281626/jerry-seinfelds-productivity-secret)" method into [todoist](http://todoist.com/).
+It integrates "Don't Break the Chain" method for habit building into [todoist](http://todoist.com/).
 Once it's setup, you can forget about it and it works seamlessly.
 <p align="center">
     <img src="https://i.imgur.com/PVp2TBs.png"/>
 </p>